demosche/lethal-company-modded/ModdedBuild/BepInEx/plugins/Woecust-Immersive_Visor/README.md

 ## Features

 # Current Featuers
 - Screen Crack : 2 Levels of visor cracking.
-Has Circular/Vertical Variants that can be set through config.

 # Planned Features (by priority)
 - Raindrop Effect : Default one is a barely visible image.
 It's going to change that.